About Joanne

 WRITER OF POETRY, FICTION, CREATIVE NON-FICTION, AND MEMOIR

-Joanne Jagoda is a longtime resident of the Oakland hills.
-She was born in San Francisco in 1950, a true baby boomer and a proud first generation American.
+Joanne Jagoda was a longtime resident of the Oakland hills, now lives in an active retirement community in Walnut Creek.
+She was born in San Francisco, and considers herself a true Baby Boomer and a proud first generation American.
 Joanne’s parents fled Nazi Germany and met in San Francisco.
 Joanne grew up in the Richmond district near Golden Gate Park and Ocean Beach.

 Her writing is informed by being a “San Francisco girl.”
-She has strong memories of going “downtown” with her mother wearing white gloves and always a dress and Sunday afternoons at Playland and the Japanese Tea Garden.
+She has strong memories of going “downtown” with her mother wearing white gloves and always a dress and spending Sunday afternoons at Playland and the Japanese Tea Garden with her father.
 Reared in neighborhood schools, Joanne graduated from Washington High School and headed to UC Berkeley where she was a history major.
 While a college student, she met her future husband Jeff, and it only took a few months for them to decide to get married.
-They have been married for forty nine years and will celebrate their 50th in 2021.
-They raised three daughters and are now enjoying their seven grandchildren.
+They have been married for over fifty years.
+They raised three daughters who brought them three great son-in-laws and are now enjoying seven terrific grandchildren.

 HOW DID IT ALL BEGIN?